-Return to Critical Literacy factor page.
+Return to References: Critical Literacy factor page.

 Numerous measures exist to gain a full picture of a student's learning strengths and challenges.
 Following are examples of measures used to assess this Learner Factor.
 These measures should be administered and interpreted by experienced professionals.

-Socratic Seminars (Polite & Adams, 1997): Students prepare questions and reflections on a text and participate in discussion on the text following a set protocol which can be assessed by teacher-created rubrics.
+Socratic Seminars: (Polite & Adams, 1997): Students prepare questions and reflections on a text and participate in discussion on the text following a set protocol which can be assessed by teacher-created rubrics.

-Media Inquiry Projects (Goodman, 2005): Students create different forms of media (e.g., documentaries, podcasts) based on varied texts and are assessed on their presentations using teacher-created rubrics which include questioning skills and ability to see multiple perspectives.
+Media Inquiry Projects: (Goodman, 2005): Students create different forms of media (e.g., documentaries, podcasts) based on varied texts and are assessed on their presentations using teacher-created rubrics which include questioning skills and ability to see multiple perspectives.

 Behrman, E.H.
 (2006).
 Teaching about language, power, and text: A review of classroom practices that support critical literacy.
 Journal of Adolescent & Adult Literacy, 49(6), 490.

-Franquiz, M. E., & Salinas, C. S. (2011).
+Fránquiz, M. E., & Salinas, C. S. (2011).
 Newcomers developing English literacy through historical thinking and digitized primary sources.
 Journal of Second Language Writing, 20(3), 196-210.

 Freire, P. (1983).
 The importance of the act of reading.
 Journal of Education, 165(1), 5–11.